01mf02/lea/README.md

 ----------

 * To update: git pull
-* To commit: git commit -a
+* To commit: git commit -a or git commit -m "message"
 * To see changes: git diff
 * To push changes to server: git push